-- (B) Compensation is paid in this State if: - (i) The individual's service is performed entirely within this State; - (ii) The individual's service is performed both within and without this State, but the service performed without this State is incidental to the individual's service performed within this State; or - (iii) For tax years ending prior to December 31, 2020, some Some of the service is performed within this State and either the base of operations, or if there is no base of operations, the place from which the service is directed or controlled is within this State, or the base of operations or the place from which the service is directed or controlled is not in any state in which some part of the service is performed, but the individual's residence is in this State.
-For tax years ending on or after December 31, 2020, compensation is paid in this State if some of the individual's service is performed within this State, the individual's service performed within this State is nonincidental to the individual's service performed without this State, and the individual's service is performed
+- (B) Compensation is paid in this State if: - (i) The individual's service is performed entirely within this State; - (ii) The individual's service is performed both within and without this State, but the service performed without this State is incidental to the individual's service performed within this State; or - (iii) Some of the service is performed within this State and either the base of operations, or if there is no base of operations, the place from which the service is directed or controlled is within this State, or the base of operations or the place from which the service is directed or controlled is not in any state in which some part of the service is performed, but the individual's residence is in this State. - (iv) Compensation paid to nonresident professional athletes. - (a) General.
+The Illinois source income of a nonresident individual who is a member of a professional athletic team includes the portion of the individual's total compensation for services performed as a member of a professional athletic team during the taxable year which the number of duty days spent within this State performing services for the team in any manner during the taxable year bears to the total number of duty days spent both within and without this State during the taxable year.